cs-ed/edtech-plan-kanwarsingh1/README.md

 Majority of the 7th grade students are famililar with how to use a computer however do not have some of the software programs at home.
 Reflecting on my previous classes, it seems that either the students have a fair amount of knowledge and expertise from past experiences, and there are students who are new to learning about Computer Science.
-Thus, this divide guides me to the middle and begin with students on Google Drive and then working our way towards Scratch and then Python.
-I do make an effort, to give students who are confident in their abilities an opporunity to help others that do need extra support for two reasons,
+Thus, this divide guides me to the middle and begin with students on Google Drive and then working our way towards Scratch.
+I do make an effort, to give students who are confident in their abilities an opporunity to help others that do need extra support for the following reasons,

 1. It offers them a challenge to think critically and trouble shoot
 2. Offers an environment where students are learning from each other rather than